-He has tried dozens of cases representing such companies as General Dynamics, General Electric, Quaker Oats, MCI, AM International, Solo Cup Company, Oster Communications, Monosol, Business Records Corporation, US Robotics and others.
-He also has resolved numerous disputes through negotiated business arrangements or summary dispositions in court for such clients as Hospira, Viskase, Charter Communications, Wolfram Research, Shopko, Chris Craft and more.
-His litigation has involved a wide variety of technologies, including applied mathematics, communications, electrical and software engineering, computing, computer chips, medical devices, chemicals, food science, manufacturing, consumer products, aeronautics and pharmaceuticals.
-Mr. Lyerla is Co-Chair of the Firm’s Patent Litigation and Counseling Practice Group and a member of the Antitrust and Competition Law Practice Groups.
+He has tried dozens of cases and argued numerous appeals representing such companies as Hospira, Amazon, Viskase, General Dynamics, Quaker Oats, MCI, AM International, Solo Cup Company, Oster Communications, Monosol, Business Records Corporation, US Robotics and others.
+He also has resolved numerous disputes through negotiated business arrangements or summary dispositions in court for such clients as Wolfram Research, Charter Communications, General Electric, Viskase, Shopko, Chris Craft and more.
+His litigation has involved a wide variety of technologies, including life sciences, applied mathematics, communications, software, computing, medical devices, chemicals, food science, manufacturing, consumer products, aeronautics and pharmaceuticals.
+Mr. Lyerla has led or co-led several Paragraph IV litigations, including a closely-watched case involving an anti-blood coagulant.
+Mr. Lyerla is co-chair of the firm’s Patent Litigation and Counseling Practice Group and a member of the Antitrust and Competition Law Practice Group.

 Mr. Lyerla is respected in his field.
-He has been recognized by Chambers USA, where he has been described by clients as “a brilliant strategist” and "a lawyer I love to work with."
-He has been selected as a Super Lawyer in Illinois repeatedly, including as one of the top 100 lawyers in Illinois He is listed in Who’s Who in the World, Who’s Who in America and Who’s Who in the Law.
-He has been selected as a member of the Leading Lawyer network for intellectual property litigation and he has been selected repeatedly as a Top Intellectual Property Lawyer in Illinois by Chicago Lawyer magazine.
-Mr. Lyerla is AV Peer Review rated, Martindale-Hubbell's highest peer recognition for ethical standards and legal ability.
+He has been recognized by Chambers USA, where he has been described as "enormously, enormously talented," “a brilliant strategist” and "smart, hardworking and at the peak of his career."
+He is included in The Best Lawyers in America - 2014-present (Litigation-Intellectual Property).The IAM Patent 1000 (2014) describes Mr. Lyerla: “Lyerla commands attention and respect in the courtroom and is great at reading judges.
+He can take over cases that have gone south and resuscitate them.”
+He has been selected as a Super Lawyer in Illinois repeatedly, including as one of the top 100 lawyers in Illinois three times.
+He has been selected as a member of the Leading Lawyer network for intellectual property litigation.
+He is regularly listed in Who’s Who in the World, Who’s Who in America and Who’s Who in the Law.
+Mr. Lyerla is Martindale AV Preeminent rated, Martindale-Hubbell's highest peer recognition for ethical standards and legal ability.